IV1T3/django-middleware-fileuploadvalidation/README.md

 ]
 ```

+### YARA rule matching
+DMF supports the detection of malicious files based on custom YARA signatures.
+Common document/PDF signature matching is already supported due to the integration of the [QuickSand](https://github.com/tylabs/quicksand) framework.
+Custom YARA signatures can be placed under `/vendor/yara/`.
+A collection of useful YARA signatures can be found in the [awesome-yara](https://github.com/InQuest/awesome-yara) repository.
+The validation module will scan all files in the directory and compile the respective signatures.

 ### ClamAV virus scanning
 DMF also utilizes the ClamAV anti-virus engine.
 If you would like to enable ClamAV through DMF, follow our ClamAV installation instructions: [ClamAV Install Guide](https://github.com/IV1T3/django-middleware-fileuploadvalidation/blob/main/_CLAMAV_INSTALL_GUIDE.md)